Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 Where a patient purchases home dialysis equipment - haemodialysis machines, water treatment systems, or CAPD warming devices - these qualify as medical appliances under s.3.4 of Revenue's guidance, where prescribed by a consultant nephrologist.
 The capital cost of the equipment qualifies in the year of purchase.
 Consumables - dialysis fluid bags, bloodlines, needles, and other single-use supplies - qualify as ongoing medical appliance consumables in each year they are purchased.
 Retain the purchase invoices for the equipment and annual invoices for consumables alongside the consultant prescription for the home dialysis programme.

-If claims have not been made in prior years, the four-year backdating window allows claims for 2022, 2023, 2024, and 2025 to all be submitted in 2026.
+If claims have not been made in prior years, the four-year backdating window allows claims for 2021, 2022, 2023, and 2024 to all be submitted in 2025.
 For a patient on hospital dialysis with significant annual qualifying costs across travel, prescriptions, and consultant fees, the accumulated four-year refund can be very substantial.

-Common Mistakes to Avoid
+Common Mistakes To Avoid

-When This Relief Does Not Apply
+When This Does Not Apply

 Key Takeaways

-- ➤Hospital dialysis patients: claim mileage at civil service rate for every session, every year.
+- ➤ Hospital dialysis patients: claim mileage at civil service rate for every session, every year.

-- ➤Home dialysis and CAPD patients: claim Appendix 1 flat rate allowances for electricity, laundry, and telephone.
+- ➤ Home dialysis and CAPD patients: claim Appendix 1 flat rate allowances for electricity, laundry, and telephone.

-- ➤Claim prescription medicines and consultant fees separately — the Appendix 1 allowances do not replace them.
+- ➤ Claim prescription medicines and consultant fees separately - the Appendix 1 allowances do not replace them.

-- ➤Backdate four years and keep a journey log going forward.
+- ➤ Backdate four years and keep a journey log going forward.

 Frequently Asked Questions